 After eating a delicious dinner, the last thing most of us want to do is head back to the kitchen to get elbow deep in suds.
+And when everyone is at home for every meal, it can really mount up.
 But there are ways to take the strain out of washing up.
 Here's how...

 1. Keep water warm